The-Z-Labs/bof-launcher/README.md

 ## Example usage scenarios

+### Minimal Windows-based C application that uses bof-launcher

+*bof-launcher's "Hello world"*

+[bof-minimal_win_x64](https://github.com/The-Z-Labs/bof-minimal_win_x64) - if you're new to `bof-launcher`, be sure to check out this repo and read this [blog post](https://blog.z-labs.eu/2024/02/08/bof-launcher.html).

-### Run BOF from disk
+### Running BOFs from disk

 *Rapid launching, testing and debugging BOFs*

-[cli4bofs](https://github.com/The-Z-Labs/cli4bofs) - standalone command line program for running BOFs.
+[cli4bofs](https://github.com/The-Z-Labs/cli4bofs) - standalone command line program for running BOFs directly from a filesystem.
 Handy also during testing/verifying 3rd BOFs or during developing/debugging BOFs.
 Does not require [Cobalt Strike's Beacon](https://www.cobaltstrike.com/) and its aggresor scripts to run.

-### Sample C application
+### Examples of using bof-launcher from C

 *Integrating bof-launcher in program written in C*